 Have you ever wondered whether animals rely on their eyes in the dark?
 The phrase, ‘blind as a bat,’ may apply to a select few.
 It may also have little relevance when referring to the night vision of cats.

 All creepy Halloween animals like owls, bats, and cats have controversial night visions.
-These animals also tend to have an active nightlife, which defeats any hypothesis that may suggest they have poor night visions.
+These animals also tend to have an active nightlife, which defeats any hypothesis that may suggest they have poor night vision.
 Their nightlife grants them the term, nocturnal.
-Nocturnal animals can hunt food and avoid predators with the right tactics in the darkest nights.
+Nocturnal animals can hunt food and avoid predators with the right tactics on the darkest nights.